RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/cluster-recovery.md

     - The same number of nodes
     - At least the same amount of memory
     - The same RS version
-    - The same installation paths
+    - The same installation user and paths

     {{% note %}}
 The cluster recovery can fail if these requirements are not met.